 , Past Chair and 7th Edition Editor-in-Chief

-Dr. Edge is the Cancer Center Director of the Baptist Cancer Center in Memphis, Tennesee.
-He attended Medical school at Case Western Reserve University and trained at the CWRU Integrated Surgery Program and at the Surgery Branch of the National Cancer Institute.
+Dr. Edge is Vice-President for Healthcare Outcomes and Policy and Professor of Oncology at Roswell Park Cancer Institute in Buffalo, NY.
+He attended medical school at Case Western Reserve University and trained at the CWRU Integrated Surgery Program and at the Surgery Branch of the National Cancer Institute.
 Dr. Edge’s clinical focus is in breast cancer and his research agenda is community-wide evaluation and improvement in the quality of cancer care.
-He serves on the Commission on Cancer of the American College of Surgeons, the Board of the National Comprehensive Cancer Network and the past Chair of the AJCC.
+He is the past Chair of the Commission on Cancer of the American College of Surgeons, and serves on the Boards of the American Society of Clinical Oncology and the National Comprehensive Cancer Network.
+He also the past Chair of the AJCC and the Editor-in-Chief of the 7th Edition of the AJCC Cancer Staging Manual.

 Jeffrey E. Gershenwald, MD